vivian6f2/Avalon_Boardgame/README.md

 #### Server
 * Implement a server to handle both chat room and Avalon game process with Node.js and socket.io.
-* Designed a finate state machine for process the game.
+* Designed a finate state machine for processing the game.

 #### Client
 * Implement a single page website to perform Avalon boardgame and chat room with jQuery.